AndreaCrotti/django-migrations-analysis/README.md

 - *migrate_raw*:
      same as migrate but uses the SQL files, so bypassing completely everything all the Python loading, but using the same order to load the files in, updating the django-migrations table accordingly.

+Migrations of external apps (content_type/auth etc) shoudl actually still be done in the usual way.
+This simplifies a lot things since then everything else has migration files in the expected path.